cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

+# User Adoption

+1) Active Address Count
+- Ticket baseline (Assuming a typical use of 4x Address)

+2)

 ## The Cost of Time
 A feature where **Decred** differs significantly from the design of **Bitcoin** is in the allocation of 10% of the block subsidy to a network treasury.
 This capital may be allocated by **Decred** ticket holders towards furthering the project goals and development in an autonomous and self-sustaining manner.